30 Comments

 Trump is causing the U.S. to shovel billions of dollars into the coffers of a country (Russia) that Trump knows is helping another country (Iran) kill Americans, attack actual or virtual American territory (including at least one embassy), and attack and threaten other U.S. interests with such tremendous potential to cripple the U.S. economically that Trump, himself, has asked many other other nations (including China) for help (against Iran and Russia).

-Trump is causing the U.S. to shovel billions of dollars at Russia and Putin at a time when Trump, himself, caused sanctions to be imposed on Russia because Putin already proved Russia to be such a great and dangerous enemy that is threatening a vital alliance (NATO) that was formed to defend the U.S. against people precisely like Putin.
+Trump is causing the U.S. to shovel billions of dollars at Russia and Putin at a time when Trump, himself, caused sanctions to be imposed on Russia because Putin already proved Russia to be a great and dangerous enemy, directly and indirectly threatening a vital alliance (NATO) that was formed to defend the U.S. against people precisely like Putin.

 Susan Kain's avatar